alyssa-rose/aurora-high-school-interns/README.md

 # Aaron and Alyssa's Machine Learning Crash Course

 ## Introduction
 Hey y'all!
 This is a repository (basically a place to keep code and track changes to that code).
-Feel free to poke around on Gitlab to get familiar.
-An alternative is also Github, which you might've heard of.
-They are both places to house code.
+Feel free to poke around on Github to get familiar.

 This repository is meant to give a small introduction to Python, coding best practices, and machine learning.
 For the first section, I have included a Python file (a .py file) which you can run and play with.
 For the other sections, it is up to you to learn how to create a new Python file, and then code in it.
 If you have any questions, be sure to message the group chat.
 However, I encourage you to:
 1. Try to solve the problem on your own first by experimentation and Googling